Linden Hall, Residence Life Office

 Becker’s character is reflected in the beauty of its historic Victorian-style residences.
 Contained within a four-block neighborhood, with Sever Street as the focal point, many of the buildings proudly display hand-carved paneling and fireplace mantels, stained glass windows, and detailed woodwork.
 The oldest, Colton Hall, was obtained in 1936.

-Beeches Hall – Beeches Hall, an all-female residence on the Worcester Campus, offers space for 19 students and has a very “at-home” feel.
+Beeches Hall – Beeches Hall, a co-ed residence on the Worcester Campus, offers space for 19 students and has a very “at-home” feel.
 It has a large and comfortable common room, a large front yard, parking lot, and shared side yard with Bullock Hall.

 Cedar Hall – Located at the heart of campus on Fruit Street, Cedar Hall is a co-ed freshmen residence that houses 22 students.
 It offers hardwood floors, a spacious common room with leather chairs and couches, and a screened-in porch.
 The backyard has a sand volleyball court, horseshoe pit, and lights for nighttime activities.

 Colton Hall – Built in 1893 Colton Hall became the College’s first dormitory in 1936.
 The house is an excellent example of Queen Anne architecture.
-Home of non-traditional residents—those who are at least 21 years of age—Colton Hall is a co-ed hall with space for 14 residents.
+Colton Hall is a co-ed hall with space for 14 residents.
 It offers a large backyard, horseshoe pit, and patio for grilling and enjoying the warmer months.
 Colton is located on Cedar Street, close to the Design Building and the Boutin Student Center.

 Cypress Hall – Cypress Hall, acquired in 2011, is an upperclassman residence that houses 30 students.
 The residence is adjacent to Beeches Hall and has a large front and side yard.
 A modern common area is located on the first floor.